HelmchenLabSoftware/Cascade/README.md

 *Cascade's* toolbox consists of

 - A large ground truth database spanning brain regions, calcium indicators, species
-- A deep network that is trained to predict spiking activity from calcium data
+- A deep network that is trained to predict spike rates from calcium data
 - Procedures to resample the training ground truth such that noise levels and frame rates of calcium recordings are matched
 - A large set of pre-trained deep networks for various conditions
 - Tools to quantify the out-of-dataset generalization for a given model and noise level
-- A tool to transform spike probabilities into discrete spikes
+- A tool to transform inferred spike rates into discrete spikes

+We provide two *Colaboratory Notebooks* that can be used without local installation for [spike inference from calcium data](https://colab.research.google.com/github/HelmchenLabSoftware/Cascade/blob/master/Demo%20scripts/Calibrated_spike_inference_with_Cascade.ipynb) and for [exploration of the ground truth database](https://colab.research.google.com/github/HelmchenLabSoftware/Cascade/blob/master/Demo%20scripts/Explore_ground_truth_datasets.ipynb).
+Just click on the links!

 ## Getting started

 #### Without installation

-If you want to try out the algorithm, just open **[this online Notebook](https://colab.research.google.com/github/HelmchenLabSoftware/Cascade/blob/master/Demo%20scripts/Calibrated_spike_inference_with_Cascade.ipynb)**.
+If you want to try out the algorithm, just open **[this online Colaboratory Notebook](https://colab.research.google.com/github/HelmchenLabSoftware/Cascade/blob/master/Demo%20scripts/Calibrated_spike_inference_with_Cascade.ipynb)**.
 With the Notebook, you can apply the algorithm to existing test datasets, or you can apply **pre-trained models** to **your own data**.
 No installation will be required since the entire algorithm runs in the cloud (Colaboratory Notebook hosted by Google servers; a Google account is required).
 The entire Notebook is designed to be easily accessible for researchers with little background in Python, but it is also the best starting point for experienced programmers.
 The Notebook includes a comprehensive FAQ section.
 Try it out - within a couple of minutes, you can start using the algorithm!

 #### With a local installation (Ubuntu/Windows)